Free Things to Do in Amalfi Coast

 Get outside and explore without spending a dime.

-Valle delle Ferriere Nature Walk Free
+Valle delle Ferriere Nature Reserve Free

-Punta Campanella Coastal Walk Free
+Capo d'Orso Coastal Walk (Maiori Headland) Free

 Budget-Friendly Extras